pnealgit/mnb_js/README.md

 # mnb_js
 Simple Markov Network Brain with Javascript

+PLEASE NOTE:

+This is not a "framework".
+This is a HTML5/Javascript program.

 Background links:
 My own take on networked brains ala Chris Adami's and his teams ideas.